arko97x/movzart/README.md

 Code for a prospective gestural interface for artists & performers.

 ## Current Stack
 Next.js, TailwindCSS, MediaPipe, and Tone.js among other things.
-The project is still being tested and worked upon as you read this.
+The project is still WIP as of 24 May 2022.